This article was contributed by Robert Everett.

 Animal logos aren’t specifically used in animal-centric causes, like preservation and conservation organizations.
-It is common among titans of industry to represent their corporate stance and ideas by an animal.
+It is common among titans of industry to represent their corporate stance and ideas with an animal.

-This article aims to give a brief synopsis on a select few animal logos which evolved and stood the test of time.
+This article aims to give a brief synopsis of a select few animal logos which evolved and stood the test of time.

 Let’s begin with some instantly recognizable automotive logos.